NeuroTechX/ntx_slack_archive/opportunities.md

  >Look I've been kind of busy and on the road for a long time now.
 These guys should post their own ads honestly but here are two open jobs I know about in SF.

+6/4/2017 9:19 PM

+ **mhough** :

+ >First, EEG analysis full time with Greg Simpson at Go-think.
+It's neurofeedback and a large number of subjects but I havent gotten a public release commitment.
+I feel like I should say Greg's a friend so check him out with other people but get in touch if you want my two cents.
+If someone does take it I hope you get in touch because I think he values my opinion on analysis and I know what I would do with it